apigee/trireme/README.md

 may be used to restrict whether particular commands may be executed, or if none should be executed at all.

 When a Trireme script uses "fork" to spawn a new instance of itself, the script runs as a separate thread inside the same JVM, rather than as a separate OS process as it works in regular Node.js.
+The parent may use "send" on the child process to send messages to the child, and the child can use "process.send" to talk back to the parent.
+This "IPC" mechanism works just like regular Node.js except that it all happens inside the same JVM using a concurrent queue.

+Support for "handles" is not currently implemented, however, so a parent may not send a TCP socket to the child and expect the child to be able to handle it.

 Some Node.js scripts rely on the ability to spawn a process called "./node" in order to fork itself.
 Trireme looks for this and tries to use it to spawn a new thread but it does not work in all cases.
 It does seem to be mostly the Node.js test suite itself that does this.

-Child process functionality to "pipe" commands back and forth between parent and child has not yet been implemented.

 ### Cluster